0xNefu/txchyon-capital/src/content/posts/getting-started/do-i-have-to-pay-taxes-on-crypto.md

 draft: false
 ---

 # Do I Have to Pay Taxes on Crypto?
-A Beginner’s Reality Check
+A Beginner's Reality Check

 Taxes can feel intimidating, but understanding the basics early reduces stress and helps you make better financial decisions.
 Whether you buy, sell, trade, or hold crypto, knowing when and how taxes apply is essential for avoiding problems down the road.